chrisjmccormick/chrisjmccormick.github.io/_posts/2020-03-10-question-answering-with-a-fine-tuned-BERT.md

 tags: BERT, Transformers, SQuAD, Question Answering, text span, huggingface, BertForQuestionAnswering, Machine Learning, Natural Language Processing, NLP
 ---

-# Question Answering with a Fine-Tuned BERT
-*by Chris McCormick*

 What does it mean for BERT to achieve "human-level performance on Question Answering"?
 Is BERT the greatest search engine ever, able to find the answer to any question we pose it?

 In **Part 1** of this post / notebook, I'll explain what it really means to apply BERT to QA, and illustrate the details.